Iron-Stag-Games/Pronghorn/README.md

 Pronghorn is a Roblox framework with a direct approach to Module scripting that facilitates rapid development.

-No Controllers or Services, just Modules and Remotes.

 ## Usage
 - Pronghorn:Import() is used in a Script to import your Modules.
 - Modules as descendants of other Modules are not imported.